sovoid/webxr-layers/docs/Oculus-Dev-Setup.md

     </tr>
 </table>

+## Development Environment Setup on your OS
-5. Connect the Oculus device to your machine via USC-C, and upon being prompted, [Enable Developer Mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/)
+- Connect the Oculus device to your machine via USC-C, and upon being prompted, [Enable Developer Mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/)

-1. Install [ADB driver](https://developer.oculus.com/downloads/package/oculus-adb-drivers/) for your OS
+- Install [ADB driver](https://developer.oculus.com/downloads/package/oculus-adb-drivers/) for your OS

-*For Windows*
+__For Windows__

 - Check if the ADB driver path is configured in your global path variable by using the command `echo %PATH%`